livinglogic-nl/vlue/ROADMAP.md

 ## DOD
 - The readme explains the following:
-- Logo + short description of Vuel
+- Logo + short description of Vlue
 - You can 'npm i -g vlue'
 - Using 'vlue demo' you can create the demo project
 - Entering the demo project you can do 'vlue' which starts a dev server and connects a chrome browser